elusive/droplets/README.md

 ## Getting Started
 Acquire the application source code by downloading the repo as a zip file or by cloning to a local directory.
+Project requires Node.js version >= 20.
+In the root of the project there is a `.nvmrc` file, so if you use nvm you can type the command `nvm use` to use the recommended version of Node.
+Disregard if you already are on a newer version.

 Use the following commands to start the app:

 ```shell
 # clone or unzip...